Please ensure Javascript is enabled for purposes of website accessibility

 In one instance, an officer told Knapp to hand over his phone, and he could be seen on body-camera footage deleting recordings.
 He faced criminal wiretapping charges for recording his colleagues without their consent and for deleting recordings in front of police, but the charges were dropped.

-Knapp is running for reelection.
-If the Supreme Court removes him, he could return to office anyway.
+Knapp is running for reelection, and he could return to office even after his removal.
 It’s not clear what recourse, if any, the court or the disciplinary commission would have upon his reelection.
 Knapp is one of four Democrats on the ballot; three Republicans are also running.

-The Maryland General Assembly considered a bill this year that would have prevented judges from returning to office after removal by the Supreme Court, but it did not pass.
+The Maryland considered a bill this year that would have prevented judges from returning to office after removal by the Supreme Court, but it did not pass.

-The court can remove Knapp from office but cannot disbar him through this proceeding.
+The court did not have the power to disbar Knapp through this proceeding.
 He could only be disbarred through a case initiated by the Attorney Grievance Commission.
 In most jurisdictions, orphans’ court judges are not required to be licensed lawyers.

 Senior judges Robert McDonald and Glenn Harrell Jr., both retired from the state’s high court, sat in place of Fader and Justice Peter Killough.
 Justice Shirley Watts presided in Fader’s absence.